 Click here for our foyer chandelier photo gallery.
 Foyers are the quintessential chandelier space.
 This grand lighting option creates grandeur for guests arriving into your home.
 It’s a real show-piece.
 For larger foyers, the bigger, the better.

-Click here for our master bedroom chandelier gallery.
-The chandelier may be a luxury you don’t want to pay for, but if it’s luxury and fancy you want, there’s nothing like a chandelier to really dress up your master bedroom retreat.
+Click here for our primary bedroom chandelier gallery.
+The chandelier may be a luxury you don’t want to pay for, but if it’s luxury and fancy you want, there’s nothing like a chandelier to really dress up your primary bedroom retreat.

 Below are answers to questions about chandeliers.